sillelien/http-workqueue/README.md

 curl http://${QUEUE_PORT_8080_TCP_ADDR}:${QUEUE_PORT_8080_TCP_PORT}/execute/google.com/?q=hello
 ```

-In this simple example we are requesting immediate execution of a GET method on http://google.com/?=hello
+In this simple example we are requesting execution of a GET method on http://google.com/?=hello on the work queue and we want to get the result synchronously.

 Or we could queue the execution using: